Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Google "spray on fabric dye" and you will get some ideas.

 Check out Dharma Trading Company's website.
 They have all sorts of fabric dyes and could probably tell you what's best to spray.
-I don't work for them but have had really good customer service when I needed it.

 Try spray fabric paint.